 That we “can do better than we are doing at present” seems to be an understatement, considering the growing numbers of Americans who cannot read or write properly.
 “Today, a staggering 23 million Americans—1 in 5 adults—lack the reading and writing abilities needed to handle the minimal demands of daily living.
 An additional 30 million are only marginally capable of being productive workers….
 Demographers say the number of illiterates is steadily mounting, swelled by 1 million school dropouts a year.”2 The National Assessment of Education Progress survey published in 1976 says that in 1975, 35 percent of the nation’s fourth graders, 37 of the eighth graders, and 23 percent of the twelfth graders could not read.3 The Adult Performance Level study of 1975 shows that only “46.1 percent of the population between 18 and 65 were fully proficient and fluent readers.
 As you can see, the illiterates plus the slow readers are now a majority of the U.S. population.”4

 Considering these statistics, there can be little doubt that our schools need to do a better job of teaching reading.
 But Professor Aukerman’s conclusions about what one must do in order to try to do better must be extremely disheartening to those who do not know the “secret” of teaching reading.
 He says that a “surprising number of ‘others’ have entered the field of reading from such areas as business, linguistics, speech, hearing, sociology, technology, languages, homemaking, television, psychology, physical therapy, audio-visual materials, programming, statistics, medicine, and optometry,” and that we would do well to heed what all of them have to say.
 He thinks that it is necessary that we have knowledge of all of the new approaches, and that “each new approach deserves a chance to prove itself under reasonable research conditions and in normal classroom environments.”
 We must make “every effort to explore the good in each approach and give each a chance to prove itself in our own hands.”
 If we do otherwise, we “may be rejecting the very messiah for whom we have so long been watching and waiting.”5 Earlier, in his introduction, Professor Aukerman set the stage for his reviews by saying that any findings presented in his book “as evidence that one approach to beginning reading is superior to another, or that any approach is effectual as a means of helping children learn to read are, at best, educated guesses.”6 These are discouraging words, if true.
-Aukerman’s conclusions indicate that even that even if one were able to personally experiment with all known approaches to reading and listen to the ideas of experts from every field imaginable, one still would be able only to guess at how to go about teaching reading.
+Aukerman’s conclusions indicate that even if one were able to personally experiment with all known approaches to reading and listen to the ideas of experts from every field imaginable, one still would be able only to guess at how to go about teaching reading.

 But is this pessimism justified?
 Let us first point out that although Aukerman refers to 165 approaches, most of those approaches generally fit into one of two basic approaches to beginning reading: the whole word approach or the phonics approach.
 Within these two systems there are, of course, variations which may be difficult to evaluate, but the central elements of these two approaches not only can be evaluated but already have been.
 It is unconscionable and silly to pretend that we still do not know which of these two basic approaches is superior.
 The earlier whole-word (look-and-say or sight-reading) method has been thoroughly discredited and shown to be the major cause of the reading problems in America today (see the overwhelming evidence in the books by Blumenfeld, Chall, Flesch, and Terman and Walcutt listed at the end of this article).
 But now we have a modified whole-word approach that came into being after Rudolph Flesch and others made such a strong case for phonics.
 The whole-word establishment decided to camouflage their old approach to make it appear that they are now teaching phonics.
 In reality they are not.
 According to Aukerman, they are including some strands of phonics, but the phonics elements are only casually related to the whole-word approach which they still use.7 Flesch says, “In contrast to the phonics-first texts, which teach all of phonics; look-and-say materials teach only a small part….
 By now I estimate that on the average they offer 20 to 25 percent of the phonic inventory…. ”8

 This new whole-word approach has, among other things, been called “gradual phonics” because it spreads its few phonics elements out over several years.
 True phonics, in contrast, has been called “intensive phonics” because it teaches all of the main sound-symbol relationships intensively from the very beginning of reading instruction.
-Because of the “slick” promotion of this new method, many people may not realize that the method is the still the whole-word (look-and-say or sight-reading) method.
+Because of the “slick” promotion of this new method, many people may not realize that the method is still the whole-word (look-and-say or sight-reading) method.
 They may believe that since it has some phonics in it, it may now be all right.
 The intent of this article is to show why the whole-word (gradual-phonics) method should be scrapped, and intensive phonics put in its place.

 - The whole-word (gradual-phonics) method cannot be an efficient method of teaching beginning reading because the main assumption upon which the entire system depends is erroneous.
 This method is predicated on the belief that a reader perceives new words as wholes (i.e., as shapes or outlines).9 The devotees of this method assume that because adult readers see words as wholes and do not always have to analyze the parts, a beginning reader must learn new words as wholes.
 Walcutt, Lamport, and McCracken dispute that assumption.